1v4n4/cocktails/README.md

 # Fix a drink
-This project is a cocktails recipes website that uses The Cocktail Database API (thecocktaildb.com).
+This project is a cocktails recipes website with responsive design that uses The Cocktail Database API (thecocktaildb.com).
 Users can get hundreds of od recipes, searching by name or ingredient or using various filters - categories, alphabet, alcoholic, nonalcoholic...
-The design is responsive.

 ![Screenshot](./src/assets/screenshot3.png)
 ![Screenshot](./src/assets/screenshot2.png)